waldrain/waldrain.github.io/moniwonig.md

 - move the cupboard to the other wall
 - mount the mirror again
 - mount the shelf under the mirror
-- wraped the warm input air vent wind channel box in dachfolie
+- wrap the warm input air vent wind channel box in dachfolie

 Todo: